sergiugotacloud/aws-event-driven-serverless-pipeline/README.md

 Building the architecture in the AWS console highlighted how important service permissions are.
 S3 cannot publish to SNS without the correct topic policy, and Lambda cannot read from SQS without the proper IAM role permissions.

-Another important lesson was how useful SQS is for decoupling systems.
-Even though both Lambda functions react to the same event, they operate independently and can scale separately.
+Another useful takeaway was how SQS helps decouple systems.
+Even though both Lambda functions react to the same upload event, they operate independently and can scale separately.

 Working with the event payload also helped clarify how AWS services pass structured events through multiple layers.
-The Lambda functions need to unpack the SQS message, then the SNS message, and finally the original S3 event to extract the file information.
+The Lambda functions unpack the SQS message, then the SNS message, and finally the original S3 event to extract the file information.

-Finally, seeing the entire flow from S3 upload to DynamoDB record reinforced how powerful serverless architectures can be when services are connected through events rather than direct calls.
+Seeing the full flow from S3 upload to a DynamoDB record reinforced how powerful serverless architectures can be when services communicate through events instead of direct service calls.